 - You may wish to bring a book and play items to occupy the child.
 Wireless internet is available.

 - If you have questions regarding the test or appointment, please call 585-275-2647.

 The Test Procedure

-- A breath sample will be collected by having you exhale into a bag.
+- A breath sample will be collected by having child exhale into a small device.

-- During the test, you should take notice of your symptoms and inform the technician if you have your typical symptoms for which the test is being performed.
+- During the test, take notice of symptoms and inform the technician if child has typical symptoms for which the test is being performed.

-- During the test, you should not eat, chew candy, smoke, sleep, or exercise.
+- During the test, child should not eat, chew candy, sleep, exercise or be exposed to smoke.